Instant Pot Tomato Soup

 How to store leftovers:

-• Refrigerate: First, let the leftovers fully cool and after that add them to an airtight container.
-Store them in the fridge for 3-4 days.
+• Refrigerate: First, let the leftovers fully cool, then add them to an airtight container and store them in the fridge for 3-4 days.

-• Freeze: First, let the soup cool completely before freezing.
+• Freeze: Let the soup cool completely before freezing.
 Then, use a cup to transfer it from the pot into freezer bags.
 I recommend using quart bags.
 Next, squeeze out excess air and seal the bags.
 Lay them flat in the freezer and freeze for up to 3-4 months.

 • Thaw: When ready to eat, let the soup thaw overnight in the fridge or place the bag in a casserole under warm running water.